 With the knees bent, do not flex the knees closer than a 45 degree angle between the legs and chest.
 This should be remembered when tying shoes because most people bring their knee to chest during that action.
 Bringing the foot up to the trunk is okay if they bring the knee out to the side.

 When tying shoes, do not bring knee to chest.
 Both arms should go inside of knee.

 Bringing the foot up to the trunk okay if the knee is out to the side.

-4) No Extending the Back Past Neutral.
-For example, you can do back strengthening exercises, but you should not bend backwards at the waist past neutral; this action causes both the sacral base and ilia to rotate forward, but the lumbo-sacral area becomes compressed, and this causes the sacral base to go farther than the ilia, opening the joint.
+- No Extending the Back Past Neutral.
+For example, you can do back strengthening exercises, but you should not bend backward at the waist past neutral; this action causes both the sacral base and ilia to rotate forward, but the lumbo-sacral area becomes compressed, and this causes the sacral base to go farther than the ilia, opening the joint.

 - No Hanging by the Arms or Feet.
 No lumbo-pelvic traction, with the exception of the Sacrotrac because its pull is from the sacrum.
 Hanging and conventional lumbo-pelvic traction pull the ilia and spine apart, stressing the SI ligaments.